hturnbull93/bank/README.md

 Added simplecov and simplecov console gems and configured them in `spec_helper.rb` to check code coverage (better late than never).
 Also added `coverage` to `.gitignore`.

-Linting all files with Rubocop led to minor formatting fixed.
+Linting all files with Rubocop led to minor formatting fixed (also added Rubocop to gems so anyone can run these tests).

 Based on Rubocop suggestions: